xxddpac/go-flow/README.md

 # go-flow

 ## Overview

-go-flow is a lightweight, high-performance tool for real-time network traffic monitoring and DDoS detection.
-It captures TCP/UDP packets and analyzes within a configurable sliding time window.
+go-flow is a lightweight and efficient real-time network traffic monitoring tool, ideal for medium-scale traffic environments.
+It captures TCP/UDP packets and analyzes traffic using a configurable sliding time window.
+Designed for simplicity and performance, it also includes a built-in web UI for intuitive, real-time visualization.
 ## Usage

 ```